greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/pronouns_1_1.md

 ---
-title: "Pronoun Guidance and Information"
+title: Pronoun Guidance and Information
-description: "Resources for understanding and discussing pronouns and their usage at GitLab."
+description: Resources for understanding and discussing pronouns and their usage at GitLab.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/pronouns_1_1/
+linkTitle: Pronoun Guidance and Information
+type: docs
 ---

 ## What are pronouns?